 If the current on a single line is higher than indicated, the PSU automatically switches off.

 In the case of a short-circuit, this feature prevents damage to the core components of the PSU and its System components.

 If the voltages increase above a certain tolerance value on the single lines, the PSU automatically switches off.

-If the temperature is too high, the PSU automatically switches off.
+If the temperature gets too high, the PSU automatically switches off.

-If the system is oversized and requires more power from the PSU than it can perform, this protection function is activated.
+If the system is oversized and requires more power from the PSU than it can provide, this protection function is activated.